 Informed Trading

-Informed trading is the practice of trading based on private or superior information that is not yet fully reflected in the market price.
-Informed traders are usually more sophisticated, such as institutional investors or those with access to better data or analytical models.
+Informed trading is the practice of executing trades based on private or superior information that is not yet reflected in the market price.
+These traders use their edge to capture profits before the broader market reacts to the news or data.